hmcts/version-reporter-services/reports/helmcharts/README.md

 1. **helm-chart-versions.sh**:
     - This script scans specified Helm charts and extracts version information.
+    - It filters the Helm charts by namespace to fetch only the relevant charts.
     - It generates a report containing the versions of all Helm charts in a directory.
     - Before generating a new report, it removes any existing reports to ensure that only the latest information is stored.